Arjunvankani/AI-fynd/README.md

 You know that moment when you're reading a Yelp review and thinking, "Wait, is this a 3-star or 4-star review?"
 Well, I built an AI that does exactly that—except it actually commits to a rating! 😄

-This system uses Google's Gemini 2.5 Flash to predict star ratings (1-5 ⭐) from review text using four different prompting techniques.
+This system uses Groq's GPT-OSS-120B to predict star ratings (1-5 ⭐) from review text using four different prompting techniques.
 No model training required—just pure prompt engineering magic! ✨

 ### Why Should You Care?